mustavee/mustavee.github.io/_pages/about.md

 ## News

 -[Sep.
-2023] Presented poster titled [ABCD](http://mustavee.github.io/files/abc.pdf) at FAV Summit 2023.
+2023] Presented [poster]() titled **Quantifying Adaptiveness in Signalized Intersections: A Novel Fractal Analysis Approach** at FAV Summit 2023.

 -[May.
-2023] Presented my research in ACC Workshop on Data Driven Dynamical Systems, San Diego California.
+2023] Delivered a talk titled **Modeling Traffic Systems Using Data-Driven Dynamical Systems Perspective** in ACC 2023 : Workshop on Recent Developments in Data-Driven Methods for Dynamical Systems and Control, San Diego, California.

 -[Apr.
 2023] Our [paper](https://www.tandfonline.com/doi/abs/10.1080/15472450.2023.2205022) titled **Dynamic mode decomposition type algorithms for modeling and predicting queue lengths at signalized intersections with short lookback** published in Journal of Intelligent Transportation Systems.